 A criminal may have been apprehended by the police.
-See Police Records.
+See Police.

 A criminal may have faced court.
-See Court Records.
+See Courts.

 A criminal may have been imprisoned.
-See Prison Records.
+See Prisons.

 Criminals and crime are reported in newspapers.
 See Newspapers, Magazines and Journals.